eerotal/LibreSignage/README.rst

    :width: 320 px
    :height: 180 px

-8. Makefile
+7. Makefile
 -----------

-8.1.
+7.1.
 Targets
 ++++++++++++

 The following ``make`` targets are implemented.

 all
   The default rule that builds the LibreSignage distribution.
 You can pass ``NOHTMLDOCS=y`` if you don't want to generate any HTML documentation.

 configure
   Generate a LibreSignage build configuration file.
 You need to use ``TARGET=[target]`` to select a build target to use.
 You can also optionally use ``PASS=[pass]`` to pass any target specific arguments to the build configuration script.
-See `9.
+See `8.
 Build targets`_ for more info.

-configure-build
-  Generate a LibreSignage build configuration file.
-You need to pass ``TARGET=[target]`` to select a build target to use.
-You can also optionally use ``PASS=[pass]`` to pass any target specific arguments to the build configuration script.
-See `9.
-Build targets`_ for more info. **You don't need to run this target because the configure target runs this one aswell.**

-configure-system
-  Generate LibreSignage system configuration files. **You don't need to run this target because the configure target runs this one aswell.**

 install
   Install the LibreSignage distribution on the system.
 Note that